How not to fulfill everyone’s tourist stereotypes.

 If we can hear you from 5 tables away, you’re overdoing it.
 This especially applies to complaining about the food/culture/people of the country you are in.
 Sometimes we’ve seen Americans in a restaurant realize that the next table over also has Americans, and it turns into an embarrassing bitch-fest that the entire restaurant is privy to.
 Not everyone may speak English, but they will understand you!

-Since there’s not as much of a language barrier for English speakers (compared to being in Italy), the opportunities for being a jerk are lessened.
-Nevertheless, here are a few things to keep in mind when traveling in the U.K. and Ireland.
+Here are a few other things to keep in mind when traveling in the U.K. and Ireland.

 There’s English and there’s English